shinealex/Java-8/README.md

 # Java-8
 Java 8 Features

-This Repository contains two projects.
+This project to showcase the familiarities and understanding of Java 8 and features like lambda expression, Stream API, java.util.functions like Optional, Predicate etc.

-1. Java8Lambda (This project illustrate the understanding of Java 8 Lambda expression in Details)
+This small project is developed by TDD (Test Driven development approach.)
-2. Java8Streams (Showcasing the benefits and best way to implement)
+For any queries or suggestion, please write to me -  shinekuttiadi@gmail.com This project runs successfully.
+Development and Test are done on Eclisplse ID and it is a maven project.
+You can very well download into your local machine and explore more.